SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Changed default date range for Group Attendance to 3 months instead of a year (date filter can still be changed per user).
 + Added campus filter to group attendance list.
 This will filter the attendance count and rate values by the people whose campus is the selected value.
 + Added an optional campus filter to the Group Attendance Detail block.
++ Fixed issue with Role specific Group Requirments still showing warning icon for members of group with a different role.
++ Updated Group Finder to prevent adding attribute filters for attribute field types that do not support filtering (Fixes #1561).
++ Fixed display of Group Name when using option to display group path and selecting a specific group type (Fixes #1525).

 LAVA
 + Added new SortByAttribute Lava filter.